Solution theory to semilinear parabolic stochastic partial differential equations with polynomially bounded coefficients: Introduction

-where: \begin{itemize} \item[-] $v_0$ is a deterministic term, taking into account the initial condition; \item[-] $\Lambda$ is a suitable kernel, associated with the fundamental solution of the partial differential equation $Lu=[\partial_t+A(t)]u=0$; \item[-] the first integral in \eqref{eq:mildsolutionSPDE} is of deterministic type, while the second is a stochastic integral, and both are distributional integrals since $\Lambda(t,s,x,y)$ is, in general, a distribution with respect to $(x,y)\in\R^{2d}$. \end{itemize}
+where: \begin{itemize} \item[-] $v_0$ is a deterministic term, taking into account the initial condition; \item[-] $\Lambda$ is a suitable kernel, associated with the fundamental solution of the (deterministic) partial differential equation $Lu(t)=[\partial_t+A(\cdot)]u(t)=0$; \item[-] the first integral in \eqref{eq:mildsolutionSPDE} is of deterministic type, while the second is a stochastic integral, and both are distributional integrals, since $\Lambda(t,s,x,y)$ is, in general, a distribution with respect to $(x,y)\in\R^{2d}$. \end{itemize}

 The kind of solution $u$ we can construct for equation \eqref{eq:SPDE} depends on the approach we employ to make sense of the stochastic integral appearing in \eqref{eq:mildsolutionSPDE}.
 In the present paper we follow the Da Prato-Zabczyk approach (see \cite{dapratozabczyk}), which consists in associating an Hilbert space valued Brownian motion with the random noise.
 One can then define the stochastic integral as an infinite sum of It\^{o} integrals with respect to one-dimensional Brownian motions.
 This leads to solutions involving random functions taking values in suitable functional spaces.